-As always, make sure you practice the principles of Leave No Trace when burning a fire.
+As always, practice the principles of Leave No Trace when burning a fire.

 The first time you venture into the snow after dark, you’ll find that even the most familiar routes are mysterious and confusing.
 Even experienced adventurers have been known to come across their tracks and start following them as though they belonged to someone else.

 Plan your first after-dark trip in an area you know well.
 Choose an established route with trail markers rather than blazing your own trail.
 Additionally, travel in the open if you can.
-Roads make excellent beginner trails, especially if you have a map with you.
-(A GPS won’t hurt either but should never be relied upon exclusively.)
+Roads and options close to home make excellent beginner trails, especially if you have a map.
+(A GPS won’t hurt either, but it should never be relied upon exclusively.)

 Next time the forecast is for a cold, clear night, take advantage of it and head to the snow.
 You’ll find that nightshoeing can be a magical experience well worth the extra preparation.